MatthewCoder023/MOBDEVE-APP/README.md

 - Open `index.html` in a browser to review the presentation-ready Android UI board.
 - Use `FIGMA_SPEC.md` as the Figma build guide for Auto Layout, components, variants, tokens, and screen structure.

+## Emulator
+- For the emulator, use API 37.